affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

-:ivar detail: Required.
+:ivar type: Required.
-:vartype detail: str
+:vartype type: str
-:ivar status_code: Required.
+:ivar errors: Required.
-:vartype status_code: int
+:vartype errors: list[~affinda.models.RequestErrorErrorsItem]

 <a id="models._models.RequestError.__init__"></a>